DATA ENGINEERING2025-03-05⏱️ 7 min read

 For example, there can only be one customer address, right?
 But what happens when he/she moves?
 How do you track it, now that the value in the 'Address' dimension has changed?

-How do you keep the new address linked to all the activities linked to the previous address?
-The answer is to use one of the three types of SCD update actions.
+How do you keep the new address linked to all the activities related to the previous address?
+The answer is to use one of the three SCD update action types.

 Capture the changing data within the dimension over time with the help of a dimensional model.
 Speak to Our Experts to get detailed insights.